apresence/ZoomMeetingBotSDK/README.md

 ZoomController works by controlling the Zoom Client for Meetings on Windows, so a Windows system is required.
 The controller hooks into events from the client, sending keystrokes and/or clicks to invoke actions.
 As such, it's not the best idea to run ZoomController on a computer system that a human is also trying to use.
 To work around that issue, I recommend running ZoomController on a dedicated Windows VM.

-If you wish to modify the code, [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/) and the [.NET Framework 4.8](https://devblogs.microsoft.com/dotnet/announcing-the-net-framework-4-8/) SDK is required.
+If you wish to modify the code, [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/) and the [.NET Framework 4.8](https://devblogs.microsoft.com/dotnet/announcing-the-net-framework-4-8/) SDK are required.

 # Caveats